 - Your skin needs to stay hydrated.
 For those of us that go through dry, cold winters- drinking more water will help with the itchy dry skin!
 Water helps the cells regenerate, and drinking more can help you get the glowing skin you wish you had.

-Okay- how much is ENOUGH?
+Okay- how much water is ENOUGH?

 Water requirements for different people are very different.
 The climate you live in, your activity level, your size and your diet vary person to person.
 For example, if you live in the tropics and have a physical job where you sweat a lot, you will need to replenish more often that a person who works indoors in a climate controlled environment in a non active job.

 A great way of knowing how much, is to drink until your urine is clear.
 You probably don't pay attention, but next trip to the bathroom do!
 If you pay attention to your habits and how often you drink you will start to know when you have had enough just by looking in the toilet.
 Sounds crazy?
 Maybe a little bit, but include this tip with the tips below.
 Nobody knows your body better than you.